 - 5) Noise Walls. - 6) Modular Block Retaining Walls. - 7) Segmental Retaining Walls. - b.
 Mark locations and elevations with a metal pin or a wood hub, flat, and lath.
 Clearly mark the flat with the station location, cut/fill elevation, and offset distance to face of wall. - B. Submit the method used to preserve project control to the Engineer for approval.
 Format the survey work documentation in a manner acceptable to the Engineer.
 Ensure monument preservation work is completed by a Professional Land Surveyor licensed in the State of Iowa in responsible charge, according to the provisions of Iowa Code 542B.
-Ensure all other survey work is completed by a Professional Engineer licensed in the State of Iowa in responsible charge, according to the State of Iowa in responsible charge, according to the provisions of Iowa Code 542B.
-Ensure all other survey work is completed by a Professional Engineer licensed in the State of Iowa in responsible charge, according to the provisions of Iowa Code 542B.
+Ensure all other survey work is completed by a Professional Engineer licensed in the State of Iowa in responsible charge or a Professional Land Surveyor licensed in the State of Iowa in responsible charge, according to the provisions of Iowa Code 542B.
 Submit a resume to the Engineer identifying the field survey personnel and their capabilities to perform the intended requirements. - C. Obtain the Engineer's approval for the method of determining alignments and elevations and the method of preserving control points.
 This approval does not act to relieve the Contractor of the responsibility for the correctness of the survey work.
 Do not use plan cross-sections for vertical or horizontal control. - D. The Engineer will provide bench mark elevations, right-of-way corners, and reference control points on the original survey as shown in the contract documents.
-A GeoPak alignment will be provided if available. - E D. Check tie-ins with existing roadways for correctness of alignment prior to construction staking. - F. When survey work is done under traffic, detail sheets in the contract documents will establish the required signing. - G E. Establish benchmarks in the adjacent area before installing settlement plates in accordance with Article 2526.03, A, 4 2, d c. - 1.
-Obtain Engineer's approval for method of determining alignments and elevations and the method of preserving control points.
-This approval does not relieve Contractor of the responsibility for correctness of survey work. - Do not use plan cross-sections for vertical or horizontal control.
+A GeoPak alignment will be provided if available. - E D. Check tie-ins with existing roadways for correctness of alignment prior to construction staking. - F. When survey work is done under traffic, detail sheets in the contract documents will establish the required signing. - G E. Establish benchmarks in the adjacent area before installing settlement plates in accordance with Article 2526.03, A, 4 2, d c. - Obtain Engineer's approval for method of determining alignments and elevations and the method of preserving control points.
+This approval does not relieve Contractor of the responsibility for correctness of survey work. - 2.
+Do not use plan cross-sections for vertical or horizontal control.
 The Engineer will locate and determine elevations of settlement plates. - H. Replace land corners and permanent reference markers unless stated otherwise in the contract documents. - I F. All survey work documentation becomes the property of the Contracting Authority.
 Assemble required documentation into a single electronic package upon completion of the project and furnish to the Engineer.
-The work of this specification will be considered finished complete when the following documentation is furnished to and accepted by the Engineer. - 1.
+The work of this specification will be considered finished complete when the following documentation is furnished to and accepted by the Engineer.: - 1.
 ASCII comma delineated file of the coordinates formatted as (Point Number, Northing, Easting, Elevation, Point Description, Feature).
 Identify coordinate system used. - 2.
 Monument preservation certificates. - 3.
 Secondary control monument coordinates including traverse check. - 4.
 Reference monument drawings. - 5.
-Benchmark coordinates. - 6.
-Required DTMs. - 7.
+Benchmark coordinates. - Required DTMs. - 7.
 Bridge and box culvert staking diagrams. - 8.
 Final profile grades.